 Sapphire Point is a lookout over Dillion Reservoir in Summit County.
 This scenic view requires a little walking for a great view, but as you can see even my maternity clients love it.
-If you're doing engagement photos here make sure you're at the top of the sapphire point overlook at sunset, but you can head to a few different areas of the lake prior to get a few different views in!
-This location is great during even session.
+If you're doing engagement photos here make sure you're at the top of the sapphire point overlook at sunset, but you can head to a few different areas of the lake prior to getting a few different views in!
+This location is great every season.
 Even winter is phenomenal!

 10. Standley Lake Engagement Photos

 I grew up near Standley Lake, located in Westminster, Colorado, and I still love it!
 I think its beauty is often overlooked since it's boarders two cities, however, it still offers great views of the flatirons, sunsets, beachy vibes depending on the depth of the lake, and it's naturally gorgeous.
 It offers a variety of backdrops, and it requires just a small amount of hiking from the parking lot to the lake.
 I particularly love this location during the winter with fresh snow, it will give your engagement photos a nice clean minimalist look,m but still outdoorsy!
 If you want a few other views to mix Pattridge Open Space or Colorado Hills Open space gives you interesting grasslands as well.

 11. The Calhan Paint Mines Engagement Photos